ngohoanghai1125-lab/Credit-Risk-Analytics/README.md

 ### 4. Investigate Customers with High DebtRatio and Available Income Information

 Among customers with **DebtRatio > 1**, those with reported income had a **10.13% observed default rate**, compared with **5.58%** among customers with missing income.
 Income availability may therefore provide additional context when assessing high-debt customers.

-# Dataset

-The project uses the Give Me Some Credit dataset from the 2011 Kaggle competition.

-Source: Kaggle — Give Me Some Credit Dataset